FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/metrics/effectivecost.md

 ## Description

-The cost inclusive of amortized upfront fees, amortized recurring fees, and the usage cost of the line item.
+A charge inclusive of the impacts of all reduced rates and discounts, augmented with the amortization of upfront charges (one-time or recurring).

 ### Concerning Granularity and Distribution of Recurring Fee